seth586/guides/OpenWRT/security/README.md

 In the guide we wil redirect web based interfaces to only work over an authenticated SSH session.
 Hopefully in the near future these web-UIs can integrate second factor authentication like TOTP or FIDO/U2F so we don't have to worry about this step.

 ### Prerequisites
 1. A router running OpenWRT.
-Now would be a good time to update your firmare to the latest patch level!
+THis guide works verbatim if you are running a LinksysWRT 1200 or newer (1900, 3200) Now would be a good time to update your firmare to the latest patch level!
 2. A SSH client, such as FreeNAS
 3. (Optional) A FIDO/U2F device to secure your authentication private keys.
 Not necessary, but an additional layer of security!